Eastwood, empty chair hijack Republican media coverage

 'A HORRIBLE BLUNDER'

-Fox News Channel, which is popular with conservatives, lingered on TV images of Romney's and vice-presidential candidate Paul Ryan's many children and grandchildren playing happily with some of the tens of thousands of red, white and blue balloons released at the end of the evening.
+Conservative-leaning Fox News Channel lingered on TV images of Romney's and vice-presidential candidate Paul Ryan's many children and grandchildren playing happily with some of the tens of thousands of red, white and blue balloons released at the end of the evening.

 But anchor Megyn Kelly also opined that "a lot of people will be talking about Clint Eastwood."

-Marty Kaplan, professor of politics and pop culture at the University of Southern California's Annenberg School, said Republican planners were likely regretting they had invited Eastwood to speak.
+Marty Kaplan, professor of politics and pop culture at USC's Annenberg School, said Republican planners were likely regretting they had invited Eastwood to speak.

 "They're having to spend a huge portion of the time that ought to be a celebration of (Romney's) convention, and instead they're doing damage control.
 It's a distraction and I can't imagine they're happy about that," Kaplan told Reuters.